 - You were taking Xeljanz or Xeljanz XR for treatment of arthritis for a minimum of 6 months.

-- You were taking the higher Xeljanz dose - 10mg twice a day.
+- You were taking the higher Xeljanz dose - 10 mg twice a day.

 - You suffered a pulmonary embolism, deep vein thrombosis, stroke or other blood clot related injury while taking Xeljanz.

-The most significant factor in determining settlement value (or trial value) will be the extent of the victim's injuries.
+The most significant factor in determining the settlement amount (or trial value) of an individual Xeljanz blood clot lawsuit will be the extent of the victim's injuries.
 Some people who suffer blood clots from Xeljanz may only end up with a stay in the hospital and few days of stress and discomfort.

 In the context of medical malpractice cases, however, the settlement value for pulmonary embolisms and similar blood clot injuries tends to be fairly high.
-This is because these type of events often have catastrophic consequences such as death or limb amputation.Miller & Zois is Accepting New Xeljanz Cases
+This is because pulmonary embolisms often have catastrophic consequences such as death or limb amputation.